Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Experiments

 \section{Experiments}

-We evaluate our approach on synthetic scenes based on the Clevr dataset~\cite{johnson2017_clevr} and scenes generated with ShapeNet models~\cite{chang2015_shapenet}.
+\boldparagraph{Datasets.} We provide extensive evaluation of our approach using synthetic scenes based on the Clevr dataset~\cite{johnson2017_clevr} and scenes generated with ShapeNet models~\cite{chang2015_shapenet}.
 The Clevr-based scenes contain images with a varying number of colored shape primitives (spheres, cylinders, cubes) on a planar single-colored background.
-We modify the data generation of Clevr in a number of aspects: \textbf{(1)} We remove shadows and additional light sources and only use the Lambertian rubber material for the objects' surfaces. \textbf{(2)} To further increase shape variety, we apply random scaling along the principal axes of the primitives. \textbf{(3)} An object might be completely hidden behind another one.
-Hence, the network needs to learn to hide single objects.
+We modify the data generation of Clevr in a number of aspects: \textbf{(1)} We remove shadows and additional light sources and only use the Lambertian rubber material for the objects' surfaces as our decoder is by design not able to generate shadows. \textbf{(2)} To increase shape variety, we apply random scaling along the principal axes of the primitives. \textbf{(3)} An object might be completely hidden behind another one.
+Hence, the network needs to learn to hide superfluous objects.
 We generate several multi-object datasets.
 Each dataset contains scenes with a specific number of objects which we choose from two to five.
 Each dataset consists of $12.5\mathrm{K}$ images with a size of 64$\times$64 pixels.
 Objects are randomly rotated and placed in a range of $[-1.5, 1.5]^2$ on the ground plane while ensuring that any two objects do not intersect.
 Additionally to the RGB images, we also generate depth maps for training as well as instance masks for evaluation.
-The images are split into $9\mathrm{K}$ training, $1\mathrm{K}$ validation, and $2.5\mathrm{K}$ testing examples.
+The images are split into subsets of ($9\mathrm{K}/1\mathrm{K}/2.5\mathrm{K})$ examples for training, validation, and testing.
 For the pre-training of the DeepSDF~\cite{park2019_deepsdf} network, we generate a small set of nine shapes per category with different scaling along the axes for which we generate ground truth SDF samples.
 Different to~\cite{park2019_deepsdf}, we sample a higher ratio of points randomly in the unit cube instead of close to the surface.
 We also evaluate on scenes depicting either cars or armchairs as well as a mixed set consisting of mugs, bottles and cans (tabletop) from the ShapeNet model set.
 Specifically, we select $25$ models per setting which we use both for pre-training the DeepSDF as well as for the generation of the multi-object datasets.
-We increase the size of the dataset to ($18\mathrm{K}/2\mathrm{K}/5\mathrm{K}$).
-The evaluation is performed on two different test sets: (1) with known shapes and (2) with new objects.
+We render ($18\mathrm{K}/2\mathrm{K}/5\mathrm{K}$) images per object category.
+For additional evaluation, we further rendered an additional multi-object testset using $25$ previously unseen models.